JAgbanwa/Tabular-results-of-taxicab-numbers/README.md

 $D_m = \frac{-2 \cdot 3^{m+2} + 3^{m} \cdot \left[(7 - 5\sqrt{3})\cdot(7 - 4\sqrt{3})^{c_1} + (7 + 5\sqrt{3}) \cdot (7 + 4\sqrt{3})^{c_1}\right]}{4} + 3^{m+2}$

+The case for $m = 0$ is accepted to the On-Line Encyclopedia of Integer Sequences as [A384106](https://oeis.org/A384106)

+The case for $m = 1$ appears on the On-Line Encyclopedia of Integer Sequences with the ID: [A389865](https://oeis.org/A389865)

+The case for $m = 1$ is on review on the On-Line Encyclopedia of Integer Sequences with the provisional ID: [A389865](https://oeis.org/A389865)

 This repository also contains a folder of Magma verifications of the families of taxicab numbers for each case of $m$ from $m = 2,...,8$ to further confirm the correctness of these results.